 Schools may offer a resubmission opportunity to students when a minor error prevents them from reaching an ‘Achieved’ grade.

 The only change in grade boundary available for resubmissions is from ‘Not Achieved’ to ‘Achieved.’
 On this basis, the highest grade that can be awarded as a result of a resubmission of an internal assessment is limited to ‘Achieved’.

 A maximum of one Further Assessment Opportunity may be offered to students where it is practicable and manageable to do so.

 A maximum of one further opportunity for assessment means none or one.
 It does not mean one must be offered.

-If a further opportunity for assessment is offered to any student, it must be made available to all students entered for that standard.
+If a further opportunity for assessment is offered to any student, it must be made available to all students entered for that standard, including those who did not complete the original assessment for a reason acceptable under the School's policy on missed and late assessment.
 This is regardless of their performance on the first opportunity.
-Therefore, further assessment opportunities need to be carefully planned.
+Therefore, further assessment opportunities need to be carefully planned

 Any further opportunity conditions must be consistent with those for the first opportunity.